-The shoe has also witnessed a variety of cultural scenes through the decades.
+The shoe has also witnessed a variety of cultural scenes throughout the decades.
 It was the preference of B-Boys during the time when the popularity of breakdancing soared.
 Since its release in 1968, this timeless classic maintains its status as Puma’s most iconic sneaker.

 Just like the original, the current Puma Suede Classic features a full suede upper on top of the well-known narrow suede tooling.
 It maintains its relevancy in the present time by having enhanced features.

-The global, German-based, athletic label has created products that are infused with fashion, lifestyle and sports influences.
-The company's extraordinary industry perspective brings excellence to its line of apparel, accessories and footwear by using cutting-edge technologies and innovative designs.
+The global, German-based, athletic label has created products that are infused with fashion, lifestyle, and sports influences.
+The company's extraordinary industry perspective brings excellence to its line of apparel, accessories, and footwear by using cutting-edge technologies and innovative designs.